 What this basically means is that I have been trained in a variety of approaches to counselling, where the model that best suits you can be used.
 As we are all so unique as individuals, I don't believe there can be a 'one-size-fits-all' approach to counselling; so I find it beneficial to tailor my counselling approach to each individual I'm working with to best meet their needs.

-I have experience counselling people with a variety of concerns, including working both within a local counselling agency and also with Bournemouth YMCA.
+I have experience counselling people with a variety of concerns, including working with a nationwide EAP service, within a local counselling agency and also with Bournemouth YMCA.